tadam313/sheet-db/README.md

 # sheet-db

 The aim of the project is to provide a mongo like interface to Google Spreadsheets API.
-Why are Spreadsheets useful?
+What is the point of Spreadsheets?
 It is a real quick and evident data solution, easy to view and share in any browser.
 In addition it keeps your managers happy since they love sheets, don't they?

 Wait, Spreadsheets are not schema-less like mongo, right?
 It is true, however sheet-db hides all the nasty schema related things from you, all you need to care is the data itself and ignore the structure.
 Welcome to the NoSql world!